Mosquito13/DarkMosquito-Color-Scheme/README.md

-#DarkMosquito Sublime Text Color Scheme
+#DarkMosquito Color Scheme for Sublime Text
 A dark color scheme for Sublime Text, the colors are based on Google Chrome Dev Tools (Dark Theme)

 ###Screenshots